Trinity, Shaftesbury and Springfield Village

-Following government approval, announced in January 2020, construction has progressed at pace on the development of our two new mental health facilities at Springfield, with works finishing in late 2022 and 2023.
+Following government approval, announced in January 2020, construction progressed at pace on the development of two new mental health facilities at Springfield, with works finishing in late 2022 and 2023.

-Named Trinity and Shaftesbury, they will sit at the heart of a new ‘Springfield Village’ as we develop a mixed-used community combining healthcare and residential neighbourhoods in a parkland setting.
+Named Trinity and Shaftesbury, the facilities sit at the heart of a ‘Springfield Village’ as we develop a new mixed-used community combining healthcare and residential neighbourhoods in a parkland setting.

 The Trust received approval for its Full Business Case for the £150million development of Trinity and Shaftesbury in 2019 following extensive engagement with the Department of Health and Social Care, NHS Improvement, NHS England and Her Majesty’s Treasury.

-Set to open in Autumn 2022, the new facilities will provide high quality inpatient services that are designed to deliver modern mental health; giving people the best chance to recover in the best environment, and supporting our staff to deliver the outstanding care our service users deserve from us.
+The new facilities have been designed to provide high quality inpatient services that deliver modern mental healthcare; giving people the best chance to recover in the best environment, and supporting our staff to deliver the outstanding care our service users deserve from us.

-The programme is being delivered through the Trust’s Estate Modernisation Programme (EMP) alongside our delivery partners, STEP, a 50/50 partnership with Sir Robert McAlpine Capital Ventures Ltd and Kajima Partnership.
+The full programme is being delivered through the Trust’s Estate Modernisation Programme (EMP) alongside our delivery partners, STEP, a 50/50 partnership with Sir Robert McAlpine Capital Ventures Ltd and Kajima Partnership.
 The residential elements are being delivered by City & Country (resdeintial coversions of listed buildings), London Square and Barratt London (new homes).

-The redevelopment at Springfield represents major innovation and investment in our local community and will take until approximately 2026 to complete.
+The redevelopment at Springfield represents major innovation and investment in our local community and will take until approxiamtely 2026 to complete.

-In summary, the programme will bring forward a range of benefits to the people who use our services, their carers and the local community, including:
+In summary, the programme is bringing forward a range of benefits to the people who use our services, their carers and the local community, including:

 - A new ‘Springfield Village’ providing: